comntr/docs/README.md

 - `network-id` is a random 192/256-bit value used as the DHT key to make `servers` discoverable by `clients` and other `servers`.

-1. The extension grabs the tab URL and gives it to the client.
+1. The extension grabs the tab URL and gives its hash to the client:
-   The URL is given in the fragment part because there is no need to send it to the server.
-The URL itself isn't used; only its hash is used.
     ```
-    client5.github.io/#<URL>
+    client5.github.io/#<url-hash>
     ```
 2. The client uses the DHT (WebTorrent DHT or IPFS DHT) to find servers in the network.
 It uses the hardcoded network id as the